zeffii/MITOCW_ArchAndEnv/Assignment_01.md

 #### Experiencing Architecture

 The excerpt from this book is how I wish all books on abstract material were.
-Comfortable.
+Comfortable and pleasurable to read.

 - **Aage Rafn**
 According to chapter 6 from the google books preview of this book, the core is about creating and breaking a rhythm.
 A contemporary example is the [Federal Courthouse in Austin Texas](http://en.wikipedia.org/wiki/Austin,_Texas#mediaviewer/File:Federal_Courthouse,_Austin,_TX_IMG_6339.JPG).
 When everything has rhythm the un-rhythmic stands out, when everything is without rhythm, then the rhythmic highlights itself.